commercialhaskell/stackage/CURATORS.md

 guidance.

 ### Timing
+A cronjob on the build server keeps trying to build nightly unless it has already succeeded.

-Nightly builds should be run once a day.
+(Nightly builds should be run once a day.
 A common technique I use is, after a build succeeds, write something like `sleep 20h;
-/opt/stackage-build/stackage/automated/build.sh nightly-2015-01-02`.
-LTS minor
+/opt/stackage-build/stackage/automated/build.sh nightly-2015-01-02`.)

-bumps typically are run on Sundays.
+LTS minor bumps typically are run on Sundays.